Bersant Celina: Manchester City

 In 2012, he was offered a scholarship from the Manchester City Reserves and Academy in England, where he spent the next two years as a scholar.

 On 1 July 2014, Celina signed a three-year professional contract with Manchester City.
 At the time, Celina was injured and had a surgery; after returning from injury, he remained with the youth team whilst rehabilitating.

 In late December 2014, Celina was called up to the first team by head coach Manuel Pellegrini due to the busy Christmas schedule that saw Manchester City play four games in just over a week.
 Celina was not selected in the 18-man squad for the three matches in the Premier League, but in the fourth match valid for the third round of FA Cup against Sheffield Wednesday on 4 January 2015, he made the matchday squad.
 Celina remained on the bench for the entire match, which finished with a 2–1 comeback victory for City.

 On 19 January 2015, Celina was selected to take part in the first-team squad's mid-season Abu Dhabi training camp along with three other Manchester City academy players.
 He was included along with Brandon Barker, George Evans and Thierry Ambrose from Patrick Vieira's Elite Development Squad for the trip to the Middle East.
 Celina made his first senior appearance for City as a substitute for Edin Džeko in a friendly against German side Hamburger SV.

 Celina made his official debut for the first team on 9 January 2016 in the FA Cup tie against Norwich City, coming on as an 85th-minute substitute in a 3–0 away win.
-Later he also made his first Premier League appearance by playing as a substitute in a 3–1 home defeat against Leicester City on 6 February, assisting Sergio Agüero for Manchester City's only goal.
+Later he also made his first Premier League appearance by playing as a substitute in a 3–1 home defeat against Leicester City on 6 February, assisting Sergio Agüero for Manchester City's only goal and becoming the first Kosovar to play in England’s top tier.
 On 21 February, he made his first appearance in Manchester City's starting XI in an FA Cup fifth round match against Chelsea at Stamford Bridge.
 Celina made 4 appearances for Manchester City during his first season in senior football.

-Loan at Twente
+Loan to Twente

 On 25 August 2016, Celina joined Eredivisie side FC Twente, on a season-long loan.
 He made his debut on 10 September, as a 67th-minute substitute, scoring his first goal for the club in a 1–3 loss against SC Heerenveen.
 He went on to score in his next two appearances against ADO Den Haag and Vitesse.
 On 29 January 2017, Celina was sent off with a red card at 49 minutes, in a match against PEC Zwolle.
 On 6 April, Celina scored his 5th goal for Twente in stoppage time, to save a 2–2 draw with PSV.
 He scored 5 goals in 28 appearances for Twente over the course of the season.
 Following the 2016–17 campaign Celina signed a new three-year deal with Manchester City.